-The development of electronic miniaturization techniques has made micro photography available to everyone.
-Nowadays, even the simplest photographic device allows you to obtain quality and sharp images with the help and adaptation to a microscope.
+The development of electronic miniaturization techniques has made microphotography available to everyone.
+Nowadays, even the simplest photographic device allows you to obtain quality and sharp images with the help and adaptation of a microscope.

 Advances in microphotography have allowed us to have more precise visions in the world of biology, physics, chemistry, medicine, among other fields of science.
-Doctors with this style of photography have managed to identify alterations in the molecules or organs that impact a certain pathology.
+For example, doctors with this style of photography have managed to identify alterations in the molecules or organs that impact a certain pathology.

-It can be said that thanks to microphotography, the world of science has made great progress and, in turn, has created a link with the art of photography.
+It can be said that thanks to microphotography, the world of science have made great progress and, in turn, has created a link with the art of photography.

 We are sorry that this post was not useful for you!